Whatsapp Icon

 Antibody Treatment may be an alternative.
 Treatment with an immune control point inhibitor may be helpful if this is not helpful.

-STAGES III OR IV LYMPHOMAS TREATMENT
+STAGES III OR IV LYMPHOMA TREATMENT

 Physicians usually use more complex regimens than in prior phases to treat these stages of lymphoma.
 The regimen of ABVD is often used (for a minimum of 6 cycles) but some doctors are more supportive for 3 cycles or up to 8 cycles in the regimen with Stanford V if several adverse predictive factors are observed.